noi-techpark/opendatahub-website/src/content/events/odhday25/_index.md

 program:
   title: "Open Data Hub Day - Programme"
   subtitle: "The event will be held in English.
-The slides and video recordings of the Open Data Hub Day will be pudlished online after the event."
+Below is the preliminary programme.
+The final programme will be published one month before the event."

 content:
   title: Call4Speakers